rapidsai/deployment/source/platforms/kubernetes.md

 ## Helm Chart

-Individual users can also install the [Dask Helm Chart](https://helm.dask.org) which provides a `Pod` running Jupyter alongside a Dask cluster consisting of pods running the Dask scheduler and worker components.
+Individual users can also install the [Dask Helm Chart](https://helm.dask.org) which provides a `Pod` running Jupyter alongside a Dask cluster consisting of Pods running the Dask scheduler and worker components.
 You can customize this helm chart to run the RAPIDS container images as both the notebook server and Dask cluster components so that everything can benefit from GPU acceleration.

 Find out more on the [Dask Helm Chart page](/tools/kubernetes/dask-helm-chart).